pmazurek/aws-fuzzy-finder/README.md

 ## TODO
 - Add keybinding to bash (eg. alt+s) to make it even easier to use
 - Add install script that will install fzf, add all the env vars to bashrc and configure keybindings
-- Stop depending on `fzf`, because its not in pip, which complicates installation :(